UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

 <a href="https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python" target="_blank">viewed
 online</a>.
 The `candybar.csv` file that we used in the last module is stored at this URL:
-<a href="https://raw.githubusercontent.com/UBC-MDS/MCL-DSCI-511-programming-in-python/master/data/candybars.csv" target="_blank">https://raw.githubusercontent.com/UBC-MDS/MCL-DSCI-511-programming-in-python/master/data/candybars.csv</a>
+<a href="https://raw.githubusercontent.com/UBC-MDS/MCL-DSCI-511-programming-in-python/master/data/candybars.csv" target="_blank">https://raw.githubusercontent.com/UBC-MDS/MCL-DSCI-511-programming-in-python/master/data/candybars.csv</a>.
-You can see that it looks like a plain `txt` file with each line being a row and each column value separated with a comma.
+You can see that it looks like a plain text file with each line being a row and each column value separated with a comma.

 The code required to read in this URL looks like this: